AnVenDev/clinia_UI/README.md

 ## 📌 Notes

-- AI-powered features (chatbot, summarizer, emotion analysis) are managed by external microservices NOT included in this repository.
+- AI-powered features (chatbot, summarizer, emotion analysis) are managed by external microservices **NOT** included in this repository.
 - You are free to connect to your own AI models or use existing endpoints (e.g., OpenAI, Hugging Face Spaces, or custom FastAPI servers).

 ---

 ## 📜 License

-MIT License: you are free to use, modify, and adapt this project for commercial and non-commercial purposes.
+**MIT License**: you are free to use, modify, and adapt this project for commercial and non-commercial purposes.

 ---

 ## ✨ Author

-Developed by Andrea Venè, combining technology, empathy, and AI to redefine healthcare experiences.
+Developed by **Andrea Venè**, combining technology, empathy, and AI to redefine healthcare experiences.